 Art as a Stubborn Journey to Empathy

-And yet, it’s in this space of stubborn persistence and thickened defenses that reflection begins.
-The solitude of creating—the repetition, the experimentation, the endless wrestling with ideas—forces you to look inward.
-You start to see yourself not just as the creator but as a human being in all your complexity: flawed, searching, vulnerable.
+Yet within that hardened skin, reflection emerges.
+The solitude of making—the repetition, the experiments, the endless wrestling with material and memory—becomes a mirror.
+You begin to see yourself not just as an artist, but as a human being: flawed, searching, vulnerable.

-In the end, art is the process of being stubborn enough to create, thick enough to endure, and open enough to reflect.
-And in doing so, it transforms both the artist and the audience, fostering empathy in a world that so desperately needs it.
+In the end, art is the stubborn act of beginning, the thick-skinned will to endure, and the openness to reflect.
+Through this, it transforms both artist and audience, cultivating the empathy the world urgently needs.